Quantum interferometers: principles and applications: HOM interferometer

 The HOM interferometer has significant applications in quantum communication.
 HOM interferometer can be used as a powerful tool for achieving secure and efficient transmission of quantum information.
 The first example is quantum teleportation, a remarkable process that enables the transmission and reconstruction of the state of a quantum system over arbitrary distances \cite{Bouwmeester1997Nature,Hu2023NRP,Ren2017Nature,Thoma2016PRL,Jin2015SR,Valivarthi2016np}.
-In quantum teleportation, the information encoded in the quantum state is transferred from one location to another without physically transmitting the quantum state itself.
-Using the HOM interferometer to generate entanglement between remote particles, quantum teleportation protocols can be implemented, allowing for the secure and efficient transmission of quantum information \cite{Bouwmeester1997Nature}.
+Using the HOM interferometer to generate entanglement between remote particles, quantum teleportation protocols can be implemented, allowing for the secure and efficient transmission of quantum information \cite{Bouwmeester1997Nature,Ge2024SA}.
 Figure\,\ref{HOMcommunication}(a) shows the scheme of quantum teleportation.
 In the process of quantum teleportation, Alice possesses a quantum system called particle 1, which she intends to teleport to Bob.
 Additionally, Alice and Bob share an entangled pair of particles, particle 2 and particle 3, generated by an Einstein-Podolsky-Rosen (EPR) source.
 To initiate the teleportation, Alice performs a joint Bell-state measurement (BSM) on particle 1 and one of the entangled ancillary particles (either particle 2 or particle 3).
 This BSM results in the projection of both particles onto an entangled state, establishing a correlation between them.
 After performing the measurement, Alice transmits the outcome of her measurement as classical information to Bob.
 This classical information carries the necessary instructions for Bob to perform a corresponding unitary transformation on the remaining ancillary particle (the one not used for the BSM).
 By applying the unitary transformation to the ancillary particle, Bob can reconstruct the state of the original particle 1.
 This means that the state of the initial particle has been teleported from Alice to Bob, achieving the transmission of quantum information without physically transmitting the quantum state itself.